Praxis Continuing Education & Training

 Oakland, CA 94609 USA

-SUBSTANCE ABUSE COUNSELORS: This course has been approved by Praxis Continuing Education and Training, Inc, as a NAADAC Approved Education Provider, for 13 CE hours.
-NAADAC Provider #165310, Praxis Continuing Education and Training, Inc, is responsible for all aspects of its programming.
+Drug and Alcohol Counselors: This course has been approved by Praxis Continuing Education and Training, Inc. as a NAADAC Approved Education Provider, for 13 CE hours.
+NAADAC Provider #165310, Praxis Continuing Education and Training, Inc. is responsible for all aspects of its programming.

 NOTE: Many state boards accept offerings accredited by national or other state organizations.
 If your state is not listed, please check with your professional licensing board to determine whether the accreditations listed are accepted.